 For example, the phrase, ‘Give it to me,’ translated into Spanish is, ‘dámelo.’
 The direct translation would be, ‘Das eso a mi.’

 People will look at you like you’re a little loco if you translate a sentence word for word.

 Learning a Language Tip #3: Download a Language Translation App

-The fastest way to look up new words is to use a language translation app. myLanguage’s free app allows you to type a word into the app — or, the paid version lets you speak a word or phrase into your phone’s microphone and hear the translation.
+The fastest way to look up new words is to use a language translation app, such as the Vocre app, available on Google Play for Android or the Apple Store for iOS – allows you to type a word into the app or, speak a word or phrase into your phone’s microphone and hear the translation.

 Check out our definitive list for the best apps for last-minute travel for more helpful apps.

 Learning a Language Tip #4: Pronunciation Matters

 Americans are used to getting a little laissez faire with pronunciation.
 It’s probably because we hear so many different accents in the U.S.!

 In parts of Massachusetts, it’s not uncommon to hear someone say, “Pah-k the cah at Hah-vahd Yahd.”

 In most other languages, pronunciation is more important.
 Mispronouncing a word can get you in trouble — or even change the meaning of the word entirely.